-After studying the different sites, which do you trust the most?
+Having studied the different sites, who do you trust most?

 Still not sure?
-It may be best to stick with organisations you already know and trust from experience.
+It might be best to stick with organisations you already know and trust from experience.
 Just look them up online to see what information they have on your subject.

-Here's how... to expand your child's interests

-Encouraging your children to follow up their favourite hobbies and interests with online activities has several benefits.

-It will help them:

-- deepen their understanding and enjoyment of their favourite things - improve their reading, writing, communication and social skills - sharpen their ability to find, understand and evaluate information - find and communicate with others who share their interests.
+Here's how we want to expand your child's interests Encouraging your children to follow up their favourite hobbies and interests with online deepen their understanding and enjoyment of their favourite things improve their reading writing communication and accidential activities has several benefits. • improve their reading, writing, communication and social skills sharpen their ability to find, understand and evaluate information Sharpen mer ability to mu, understand and evaluate information find and communicate with others who share their interests, all in one go!